My Solo Trip To China (Two Weeks Itinerary)

 Spring (April – May) and Autumn (September – October) are the best times to visit China.
 I traveled in April and loved the weather – neither too hot nor cold.
 But remember, packing must be season-based due to weather variations in different regions.
 The northern part of China is cold enough than the southern part where you’ll face monsoon, So, you have to pack heavy to light clothes.

 It is a must to download some essential applications before entering China.
 VPN download and installation are mandatory before boarding the flight to access all restricted sites from China.
 Another Chinese Baidu Translate voice translation App will help overcome the language barrier during your stay in China.
-WeChat App will help to communicate and payment transfers with local peoples.
+WeChat App will help to communicate and payment transfers with local people.

 It is best and common to travel by train in different regions once you’re in China.
 I pre-booked train and local air tickets from the Trip.com site.
 I loved China’s excellent high-speed or bullet train services during my entire trip to China.
 China train service is the best than local airlines; commonly, flights will be delayed.
 So, it is wise to go on a train journey when in China.

-The subway also a great option to travel on a budget around the cities.
+The subway is also a great option to travel on a budget around the cities.
 Rented private taxis will cost you high, but a good option is downloading the local DiDi-Rider App for an affordable ride in cities.

 Proper planning on destination selections will save you time and money.
 It is tough to cover all destinations during the first visit for far distances unless you stay longer.